Proshooter27/obsidianGit/University/ECE/352/Weekly Notes/Week 2/Boolean Algebra.md

-Defined by a truth table which is the comple representation of a boole
+Defined by a truth table, which is the complete representation of a boolean function